ANT (network): Comparison to other protocols

-ANT was designed for low bit-rate and low power sensor networks, in a manner conceptually similar to (but not compatible with) Bluetooth low energy.
-This is in contrast with normal Bluetooth, which was designed for relatively high bit-rate applications such as streaming sound for low power headsets.
+ANT was designed for low-bit-rate and low-power sensor networks, in a manner conceptually similar to (but not compatible with) Bluetooth Low Energy.
+This is in contrast with normal Bluetooth, which was designed for relatively high-bit-rate applications such as streaming sound for low-power headsets.

 ANT uses adaptive isochronous transmission to allow many ANT devices to communicate concurrently without interference from one another, unlike Bluetooth LE, which supports an unlimited number of nodes through scatternets and broadcasting between devices.

 Interference immunity

-Bluetooth, Wi-Fi, and Zigbee employ Direct Sequence Spread Spectrum (DSSS) and Frequency-Hopping Spread Spectrum (FHSS) schemes respectively to maintain the integrity of the wireless link.
+Bluetooth, Wi-Fi, and Zigbee employ direct-sequence spread spectrum (DSSS) and Frequency-hopping spread spectrum (FHSS) schemes respectively to maintain the integrity of the wireless link.

 ANT uses an adaptive isochronous network technology to ensure coexistence with other ANT devices.
-This scheme provides the ability for each transmission to occur in an interference free time slot within the defined frequency band.
-The radio transmits for less than 150 µs per message, allowing a single channel to be divided into hundreds of time slots.
+This scheme provides the ability for each transmission to occur in an interference-free time slot within the defined frequency band.
+The radio transmits for less than 150 μs per message, allowing a single channel to be divided into hundreds of time slots.
 The ANT messaging period (the time between each node transmitting its data) determines how many time slots are available.

 ANT+

 ANT+, introduced in 2004 as "the first ultra low power wireless standard", is an interoperability function that can be added to the base ANT protocol.
-This standardization allows for the networking of nearby ANT+ devices to facilitate the open collection and interpretation of sensor data.
-For example, ANT+ enabled fitness monitoring devices such as heart rate monitors, pedometers, speed monitors, and weight scales can all work together to assemble and track performance metrics.
+This standardization allows the networking of nearby ANT+ devices to facilitate the open collection and interpretation of sensor data.
+For example, ANT+ enabled fitness monitoring devices such as heart-rate monitors, pedometers, speed monitors, and weight scales can all work together to assemble and track performance metrics.

-ANT+ is designed and maintained by the ANT+ Alliance which is managed by ANT Wireless, a division of Dynastream Innovations owned by Garmin.
+ANT+ is designed and maintained by the ANT+ Alliance, which is managed by ANT Wireless, a division of Dynastream Innovations, owned by Garmin.
 ANT+ is used in Garmin's line of fitness monitoring equipment.
 It is also used by Garmin's Chirp, a geocaching device, for logging and alerting nearby participants.

-ANT+ devices require certification from the ANT+ Alliance to ensure compliance with standard device profiles.
+Until 2025, ANT+ devices required certification from the ANT+ Alliance to ensure compliance with standard device profiles.
 Each device profile has an icon which may be used to visually match interoperable devices sharing the same device profiles.

 The ANT+ specification is publicly available.
 At DEF CON 2019, hacker Brad Dixon demonstrated a tool to modify ANT+ data transmitted through USB for cheating in virtual cycling.